almogbaryossef/CSE15L-lab-reports-fa22/Lab-Report-3.md

 grep: technical/government/Media: Is a directory
 grep: technical/government/Post_Rate_Comm: Is a directory
 ```
+Here I first attempted to search for all lines in biomed that don't have "", or an empty string.
+Since by the nature of String any string s is equal to s+"", no lines were foound that matched this pattern.
+When I tried to look for "" in technical, an error was returned because the government sub-directory has sub-directories, so java could not complete the process of searching for "" in folders that are not text files.

 ## Command-line Option 3: -A n
 -A n returns the line containing the pattern as well as n lines after that line.
 This command can be useful in many situtations.
 For example, if we are looking for the definiton of something, we might want to find the word to be defined as well as the few lines afterwards since they are likely to contain the definition.
 Another instance we might want to use it is if we are looking for a specific quatation in a book and can only remember its beginning.
 Also, we might want to look for something more general that can have different descriptions.
 For example, if Bob is a student who wants to register for a course that uses ptyhon, he could search in the course catalog all the places the word "python" appears as well as the few sentences after the word in order to read more about the course.